200 Park Avenue, New York, NY 10166-0193 USA

 He has successfully defended a wide range of clients in high-profile matters involving some of the most noteworthy financial cases of the last twenty years.
 For example, Mr. Joralemon represented Chevron Corporation in “the case of the century” as a key member of the Gibson Dunn trial team that successfully prosecuted a RICO action to block enforcement of a fraudulent US$9 billion judgment issued in Ecuador.

-Most recently, Mr. Joralemon achieved yet another victory on behalf of Trust Company of the West (“TCW”), a leading global asset management firm, when the New York Appellate Division (First Department)—in a virtually unprecedented ruling—granted TCW summary judgment against two now-defunct Australian hedge funds based on their failure to rebut TCW’s showing that the global financial crisis commencing in 2007—and not any conduct by TCW—caused plaintiffs’ investment losses in the $400 million CDO at issue.
-In notching this latest triumph, Mr. Joralemon maintained a perfect record in defeating a series of unrelated post-financial crisis lawsuits against TCW stemming from investment losses in multi-billion-dollar structured finance transactions.
+Recently, Mr. Joralemon achieved yet another victory on behalf of leading global asset management firm Trust Company of the West (“TCW”), maintaining a perfect record in defeating a series of unrelated post-financial crisis lawsuits against TCW stemming from investment losses in multi-billion-dollar structured finance transactions.
+In this latest triumph, the New York Appellate Division (First Department)—in a virtually unprecedented ruling—granted TCW summary judgment against two now-defunct Australian hedge funds based on their failure to rebut TCW’s showing that the global financial crisis commencing in 2007 (—and not any conduct by TCW)—caused plaintiffs’ investment losses in the $400 million CDO at issue.

 Early in his career, Mr. Joralemon orchestrated an important victory on behalf of a former mutual fund executive in a closely watched “market timing” enforcement action by the Securities and Exchange Commission.
 Following an appeal by the SEC from an order dismissing the action, an en banc panel of the First Circuit Court of Appeals rejected the SEC’s efforts to expand the scope of Rule 10b-5 primary liability based on an actor’s “central role” in the securities markets.
 The decision was widely lauded by the business and financial communities.